efung/gnufmuffin.com/_posts/2016-03-10-whole-grain-blueberry-muffins.md

 didn't really need to.
 These muffins were quite greasy and soaked through their paper liners.

-As for how these muffins tested, I would consider them very good: a soft but coarse and moist crumb, without any roughness that often betrays a healthy muffin.
+As for how these muffins tasted, I would consider them very good: a soft but coarse and moist crumb, without any roughness that often betrays a healthy muffin.
 Even without the orange streusel, I thought these muffins had a lot of flavour.
 I would definitely make these